christoph2005/waterthemark/README.md

 A facebook application to automatically watermark images and upload them to your facebook photos

-Necessary Components: "Included in the reponsitory" index.php
+Necessary Components: "Included in the repository" index.php
 /uploads/watermark-dct.jar
 /javascript/FBLogin.php